 The San Diego region is home to a very large and active veteran community, with more than 60,000 former servicemembers living in California’s 53rd Congressional District alone.
-As a senior member of the House Armed Services Committee, Susan focuses on caring for servicemembers both during their active duty service and once when they leave the military.
+As a senior member of the House Armed Services Committee, Susan focuses on caring for servicemembers both during their service and after they leave the military.

 Improving VA Care

 Susan regularly sits down with veterans to listen to their experiences to find solutions to improve the VA healthcare system.
 She also meets with local VA employees dedicated to caring for our veterans and who are equally frustrated that they don’t always have the resources to help our veterans.

 Susan supported bipartisan legislation to expand access to health care.
 The Veterans Access, Choice and Accountability Act enacted into law provides for: